Billwilliams1952/microVIEW/README.md

 ## Design

-This version of **microVIEW** is optimized for a 1280x800 touchscreen display.
+This version of **microVIEW** is optimized for a 1280x800 touchscreen display running in fullscreen mode.
 Where possible, all controls are simple pushbuttons or sliders that are created specifically for **microVIEW**.
 There are no text fields in the option panels.
 The buttons and sliders have been enlarged to minimize 'touch' errors.
 In general during normal opeation, a keyboard should not be needed.

 When **microVIEW** is first started, it creates a default **microVIEW.INI** file if one does not already exist.
 The default values may be edited to change many aspects of the program interface, file storage locations, and default camera programming values.
 Key **microVIEW.INI** data that the user may want to initially edit include: